 Northern California’s Skunk Train at Fort Bragg is a 100-year-old train line now operates as a tourist railway transporting thousands of visitors each year.
 The Skunk line runs 40 miles from Fort Bragg on the coast to Willits on US Highway 101.

 The train crosses numerous bridges and travels through two tunnels on the trip to Willits.
 Passengers enjoy miles of beautiful Northern California scenery with views of redwood trees and the Noyo River.

-The staff do their best to keep you entertained but you will spending a lot of time looking at redwood trees.
+The staff does their best to keep you entertained, but you will spending a lot of time looking at redwood trees.
 The stop over at Willits takes about an hour so take the opportunity to stretch your legs before you board the train for the trip back to Fort Bragg.

 The railroad was originally built by the Fort Bragg Redwood Company as the Fort Bragg Railroad in 1885 to carry coast redwood logs from the dense forests to the lumber yard at Fort Bragg, California.
 The Sierra Railroad’s Sierra Entertainment Group took over operations in 2003 and now calls the train “Skunk Train:.